Receiving donor eggs

 If you need to use donor eggs as part of your fertility treatment this will involve an initial consultation where we are able to give an indication of donor availability.
-If you choose to have treatment at Bath Fertility you will be added to our waiting list.
-Unlike some clinics we do not charge a fee to go on the waiting list.
+If you choose to have treatment at Bath Fertility you’ll be added to our waiting list.
+Unlike some clinics we don’t charge a fee to go on the waiting list.

-After your initial consultation we will arrange an implications counselling appointment.
-All potential recipients of donor eggs must see our Counsellors, irrespective of previous counselling for other forms of fertility treatment.
+After your initial consultation we’ll arrange an implications counselling appointment.
+All potential recipients of donor eggs must see our counsellors, irrespective of previous counselling for other forms of fertility treatment.

 A member of our nursing team will ensure that all your blood tests and consent forms are completed.
-Once a donor becomes available, you will be contacted so that your treatment cycle can be planned by our donor coordinator.
+Once a donor becomes available, you’ll be contacted so that your treatment cycle can be planned by our donor coordinator.
 Your treatment typically starts 4-6 weeks later.
-The actual timing of the programme cycle is variable so it is important that your availability is as flexible as possible.
+The actual timing of the programme cycle is variable so it’s important that your availability is as flexible as possible.